NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-2-running-nextflow.md

 ## Re-running workflows

 If you run the same command again, Nextflow will re-run the entire workflow from scratch.
 This is an important difference to Snakemake, which only re-runs those parts of the workflow that have changed.
-This behaviour exists in Nextflow as well through the `-resume` flag, but it doesn't re-run anything at all by default.
+This behaviour exists in Nextflow as well through the `-resume` flag.
 Nextflow does, however, not only keep track of changed inputs and outputs, but also processes and parameters.
 This means you don't have to run with a specific flag and target if you changed a process (like `-R <rule>` in Snakemake), but just re-run with `-resume` and Nextflow will take care of the rest.

 ## Reports and visualisations